rapiz1/rathole/README.md

 A full-powered `rathole` can be obtained from the [release](https://github.com/rapiz1/rathole/releases) page.
 Or [build from source](docs/build-guide.md) for other platforms and customizing the binary.
 A [Docker image](https://hub.docker.com/r/rapiz1/rathole) is also available.

-The usage of `rathole` is ver similar to frp.
+The usage of `rathole` is very similar to frp.
 If you have experience with the latter, then the configuration is very easy for you.
 The only difference is that configuration of a service is split into the client side and the server side, and a token is mandatory.

 To use `rathole`, you need a server with a public IP, and a device behind the NAT, where some services that need to be exposed to the Internet.